-Here’s the brutal truth how to become a successful freelance translator:
+Here’s the brutal truth how to become a freelance translator and succeed:

-There are WAY too many people in the world today that think “ to speak another language is enough to become a freelance translator”.
+There are too many people in the world today that think “ to speak another language is enough to become a freelance translator”.

 They say, “if I speak another foreign language, I can certainly offer freelance translation services”.

 If you’re serious about freelance translation services, you need to be a professional linguist, website designer & creator, and marketing manager.

 Otherwise, you will waste your time, efforts and money.